 Don't just view it in your browser (it'll look awful and won't be interactive).
 Be sure to download it.

-All the numbers came off the Monster-Wiki.
 If you see anything needing fixing, let me know!
 The link in this post will always have the latest version.
-Hope this helps somebody!
+Hope this helps everyone!